 This electric pressure cooker quinoa recipe is super easy, and turns out fluffy and flawless every single time!
 I store it in the fridge so that I have this whole grain to use throughout the week with all our favorite dinner recipes!

-In our house, we love to use quinoa with delicious recipes like curried vegetables, dal, stir-fries, and more!
+In our house, we love to use quinoa with delicious recipes like Tofu yellow curry, dal, stir-fries, and more!
 We use it in place of rice for many dishes.
 It’s high in protein and contains all of the essential amino acids.
 Not to mention it cooks more quickly than rice!
 Pressure cooking quinoa makes it a super quick, and easy recipe.
 This recipe can be used to make an instant pot quinoa recipe, but not for the slow cooker, or stove top.

 👩🍳 What Is Quinoa?